 In the event of a weather emergency, the ADT office will notify dancers and parents of cancellation of classes and rehearsals.
+ADT has discretion regarding cancellations and postponements.
+Missed classes may be made up in a different level, but must be coordinated with the office.
 Should a weather emergency take place during class or rehearsal ADT will follow the following procedures: